Answers To Your Top Questions About Aspergers In Adults

 Even though Asperger's is now officially part of an autism spectrum disorder diagnosis, that doesn't mean it still isn't helpful to distinguish it from other parts of the spectrum.
 When you receive a professional diagnosis, it is likely that your healthcare professional will also diagnose any particular subtype of the autism spectrum that you fall on.
 This allows you and your healthcare provider to specify the particular symptoms you have and to come up with a personalized treatment plan.

-If you have never been diagnosed, however, and are now seeking diagnosis as an adult, you may still be struggling with issues related to your social behaviors.
-These struggles can make it difficult for you to excel at work or have healthy relationships.
+If you have never been diagnosed, however, and are now seeking a diagnosis as an adult, you may still be struggling with issues related to your social behaviors.
+These struggles can make it difficult for you to excel at work or to have healthy relationships.
 The first step in improving problem situations is to recognize the symptoms of adult Asperger's.

 Asperger's in Adults Symptoms Checklist

 How do you know if your social problems stem from undiagnosed Asperger syndrome?
 The following symptoms are potential signs of Asperger's.
 Keep in mind that if you only have one or two of these signs, then it is likely that you are not on the autism spectrum.
 When multiple symptoms are present, it is more likely that an Asperger's diagnosis is warranted.